 Surfaces that need cleaning:

 The areas that have higher traffic need to be cleaned as regularly as possible.
 Normally, hot soapy water is used to clean these areas.
-Surfaces like kitchen equipment, door handles etc.need to be wiped down.
-Floors, windows, door handles etc. are surfaces which need to be cleaned regularly.
+Surfaces like kitchen equipment, door handles etc. need to be wiped down.
+Floors, windows, door handles etc. are surfaces that need to be cleaned regularly.

 Surfaces that need sanitisation: